What You Need To Know About Camping at Two Jack Lake

 Wildlife & ‘Bare’ Camping

-Bears have been known to venture into Two Jack Lake campgrounds and who can blame them for following all the enticing BBQ smells.
+Bears have been known to venture into Two Jack Lake campgrounds, and who can blame them for following all the enticing BBQ smells.

-A strict ‘bare’ site policy is enforced at Two Jack Lake campgrounds to discourage wildlife from entering the area.
+A strict ‘bare’ site policy is enforced at Two Jack Lake campgrounds to discourage wildlife in the Rockies from entering the area.
 This means that any food, food-related items, and similar bear ‘attractants‘ must be stored in vehicles or animal-proof storage lockers when sites are unattended and overnight.
 Even clean dishes must be packed away.
 Bears have some of the keenest noses in the animal kingdom and will know if a bowl once contained cereal.

 Two Jack Lake campgrounds provide convenient outdoor sinks for washing dishes and disposing of wastewater.
 Do not dump leftovers, food scraps or greywater at your campsite or in the lake.
 After eating, simply carry dishes to the designated sink (not the washroom sinks!) and then stow the squeaky clean cooking supplies in lockers or vehicles.
 Dispose of any garbage in bearproof bins or pack in vehicles.